 Septicemia is a serious, rapidly progressing, life-threatening infection that can arise secondary to localized infections of the respiratory, genitourinary or gastrointestinal tract, or from the skin.

-It may precede or coincide with infections of the bone, central nervous system
+It may precede or coincide with infections of the bone, central nervous system or other tissues.

 Signs and Symptoms